TrudAX/denistrunin-blog/src/draft/performance-operlog/index.md

 ![SQL Agent job](AgentJobTimes.png)

-Another interesting case was when users complained about slow Dynamics AX Sales order posting.
-This can't be replicated on Test system and we implemented a log for 2 main processes that happens when the user press a **Post** button.
+Another interesting case was when the users complained about slow Dynamics AX Sales order posting.
+This coudn't be replicated on Test system and we implemented a log for 2 main processes that took place when the user pressed a **Post** button.
 It was the actual posting and a printing report to a printer.
-Analysis showed that most of the time system was busy by printing document and this time increased during some hours (like 9am on the graph below)
+Analysis showed that most of the time system was busy printing documents and this time increased during some hours (like 9am on the graph below)

 ![Print time log](PrintTime.png)